cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 Unlike most other resource-based policies, [KMS Key access within an AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-basics) ********must******** be granted on the KMS resource-based policy: the KMS Key policy.
 If the KMS Key policy doesn’t explicitly allow access, an identity cannot access the KMS key via identity-based policies.
 We’ll deep dive on KMS Key policies and recommendations in a later post.

 However, KMS Keys are a unique resource in AWS, where there’s a third access mechanism for KMS Keys: KMS Key Grants.
+KMS Key Grants are not manageable or viewable via the AWS Management Console and can only be managed and viewed via AWS CLI and API/SDK.

 There are [3 access mechanisms for KMS Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html):